JoelNavales/book-keeping/README.md

 # book-keeping

+#description

 -This Website is about MJE Book Keeping Services.
--This can be accessable to mobile phone.
+-This can be accessible to mobile phones.

 #instruction

 -download all the content in this repository.
--simply open the index.html file and open as "Chrome" or "MicroSoft Edge" depends on what defult browser is set to your computer.
+-simply open the index.html file and open it as "Chrome" or "Microsoft Edge" depending on what default browser is set to your computer.